|Mental Health Law|

-PRO BONO AND COMMUNITY SERVICE AT Reilly Pozner
+PRO BONO AND COMMUNITY SERVICE AT REILLY POZNER

 Our lawyers and professional staff donate substantial time and resources to pro bono legal representation.
-Our pro bono work includes not only large, complex cases involving broad-based social issues, but also the representation of individuals who could not otherwise afford legal representation.In 2011, we were named the “Law Firm of the Year” by the Colorado Lawyers Committee and received the organization’s award of special recognition for our work in the Legal Center v.
+Our pro bono work includes not only large, complex cases involving broad-based policy issues, but also the representation of individuals who could not otherwise afford legal representation.In 2011, we were named the “Law Firm of the Year” by the Colorado Lawyers Committee and received the organization’s award of special recognition for our work in the Legal Center v.
 Bicha, et al. matter.

 - Taught street law at North High School and Urban Peak’s Homeless Students High School in association with Goodwill Industries.